coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

 # Dynamic exception handling using [Feign](https://github.com/Netflix/feign) and reflection

 In a monolithic application, handling exceptions is a walk in the park.
-However, when using an inter-service call and something goes wrong, most of the times you'll want to propagate this exception or handle it gracefully.
+However, if something goes wrong during an inter-service call, most of the times you'll want to propagate this exception or handle it gracefully.
 The problem is, you don't get an exception from the client, you get an HTTP code and a body describing the error or you may get a generic exception depending on the client used.

 For some of our applications at Coveo, we use [Feign](https://github.com/Netflix/feign) to build our clients across services.
 It allows us to easily build clients by just writing an interface with the parameters, the endpoint and the thrown exceptions like this :
 {% highlight java %}